-It is recommended that teams be given access to the equipment for a week so that they can develop their ideas over time.
+It is recommended that teams be given access to the equipment for two days so that they can develop their ideas over time.

 There is a four week window from when the challenge is launched until entries close.

-This means four teams could share the one set of equipment.
+This means up to eight teams could share the one set of equipment.

 Teams will complete their challenge, then submit their solution via the EPro8 Workshop Portal.